 The seventh hearing of the trial took place on January 16th, 2020.
 The court again ruled to await the execution of the arrest warrant against Keleş.

 The trial was supposed to continue with the eighth hearing on May 7th, 2020; however, the hearing was postponed due to measures against the “coronavirus” pandemic.
-The ninth hearing of the trial has been scheduled for September 3rd, 2020.

 Press in Arrest is a database, monitoring, documentation and collective memory study of Press Research Association.